mfroeling/MuscleAtlas-website/pages/muscles/muscle_thigh_vastuslateralis.md

 layout: page
 permalink: /muscle/thigh/vastuslateralis/

-title: 'The vastuslateralis muscle of the thigh'
+title: 'The vastus lateralis muscle of the thigh'
 subheadline: 'Images and discription'

 header: no